 Before the emergence of SSP, the majority of the population in Pakistan financed their health expenses from their pocket.
 This resulted in catastrophic health expense issues for poor households due to affordability issues.
 We may call it an 'unmet need' when the population needs medical care but cannot receive it due to various factors, including affordability, accessibility, and other cultural/belief factors.
-The percentage of unmet needs varies across countries, ranging from around 8 percent globally to much higher in low-income countries (Publishing, 2018).
+The percentage of unmet needs varies across countries, ranging from around 8% globally to much higher in low-income countries [34].

-The SSP programme has facilitated the beneficiaries and population (in universal districts) to minimise the unmet need issues by resolving affordability challenges for indoor treatment and improving accessibility through the involvement of private hospitals.
-However, the programme may need to add OPD treatment as medical and outpatient expenditures incur much higher costs than inpatient treatment alone.
+The SSP program has facilitated the beneficiaries and population (in universal districts) to minimize the unmet need issues by resolving affordability challenges for in-door treatment and improving accessibility through the involvement of private hospitals.
+However, the program may need to add OPD treatment as medical and outpatient expenditures incur much higher costs than inpatient treatment alone.

-The inpatient health utilisation rates vary across countries.
-The study of Roodenbeke (2004) found it at 3.6 percent (De Roodenbeke, 2004), and Saksena et al., estimated it at 4.6 percent (2010) (Saksena, et al. 2010).
-However, we found a lower indoor utilisation rate in SSP in the 15 selected districts.
-Table 3 shows that the average annual utilisation is around 3 percent, which is much lower than the global utilisation rates.
-The utilisation rates vary across districts, with the highest in Gilgit and Bagh and the weakest in Islamabad.
+The inpatient health utilization rates vary across countries.
+The study of Roodenbeke (2004) found it at 3.6% [35], and Saksena et al., estimated it at 4.6% (2010) [36].
+However, we found a lower indoor utilization rate in SSP in the 15 selected districts.
+Table 3 shows that the average annual utilization is around 3%, which is much lower than the global utilization rates.
+The utilization rates vary across districts, with the highest in Gilgit and Bagh and the weakest in Islamabad.

-Several factors can explain the varying utilisation rates in Table 3.
+Several factors can explain the varying utilization rates in Table 3.
 Some of the key points are listed below: